Neurodivergent Burnout:

 Common issues include:

 If your therapist isn’t respecting your need to do less, you may feel invalidated and misunderstood.
-Healing requires a therapist who sees you, believes you, and shifts focus from “fixing” to supporting.
+Here, you’ll find a therapist who sees you, believes you, and shifts focus from “fixing” to supporting.

 Therapy That Works for Neurodivergent Burnout: A New Path Forward